-At age 57, I am now five years older than my father was when he died.
+At age 58, I am now six years older than my father was when he died.

 It was only when I became a father, and then approached his death-age and surpassed it, did I understand a little better who he was, and that I could quicken with memory that tiny figure moving in sepia grace at the wrong end of the telescope.

 Memory is a treacherous thing, and no less so than between father and son.
-The danger is in adopting someone else’s memories – my mother’s, for example, who is aged but singular in her devotion to Daddy.
+The danger is in adopting someone else’s memories – my mother’s, for example, who died at age 93 but was singular in her devotion to Daddy.
 My own memories, though, I need to sift and poke through.